How can an easement be created?

 Get ready to ace the Metro Brokers Academy Test.
 Enhance your skills with flashcards and multiple-choice questions, complete with hints and explanations.
 Prepare thoroughly for your exam!

-An easement can be created through several recognized methods, including grant, prescription, and necessity.
+An easement can be created through several legal methods, such as grant, prescription, and necessity.

 Subscribe